-The SRES cost for 2022-23 is estimated to be \$8.71/MWh for all retail tariffs-a decrease of \$2.81/MWh compared to the 2021-22 determination.
+The SRES cost for 2022-23 is estimated to be \$10.90/MWh for all retail tariffs-a decrease of \$0.62/MWh compared to the 2021-22 determination.
 This is driven by an expected decrease in the STPs and therefore the number of STCs that retailers are required to purchase.

 We consider that ACIL's methodology to estimating SRES costs is appropriate, as it aligns with the way retailers are likely to incur these costs in practice, taking into account CER's requirements and STC clearing house processes.
-Such an approach is likely to produce a reliable estimate of the SRES costs to be incurred by retailers in 2022-23.